CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Limitations

 \section{Limitations}

 Our study has several limitations.
-First, our hybrid/auto approaches rely on the existence of an existing labeler to generate labels.
-Second, our report labeler has a maximum input token size of 512 tokens and would need to include further engineering to work on longer medical/radiology reports.
+First, our hybrid/auto approaches require an already-existing labeler.
+Second, our report labeler has a maximum input token size of 512 tokens, but this may be easily extended to work with longer medical/radiology reports.
+In the CheXpert dataset, we found that only 3 of the 190,460 report impressions were longer than 512 tokens.
 Third, our task is limited to the 14 observations labeled for, and we do not test for the model's ability to label rarer conditions.
 However, CheXbert can mark No Finding as blank, which can indicate the presence of another condition if the other 13 conditions are also blank.
 Fourth, the ground truth labels for the MIMIC-CXR test set were determined by a single board-certified radiologist, and the use of more radiologists could demonstrate a truer comparison to the radiologist benchmark.
 Fifth, while we do test performance on a dataset from an institution unseen in training, additional datasets across institutions could be useful in further establishing the model's ability to generalize.